zloirock/core-js/README.md

 import "core-js/stage/2";
 ```

+> [!TIP]
-**Note: The usage of the `/actual/` namespace is recommended since it includes all actual JavaScript features and does not include unstable early-stage proposals that are available mainly for experiments.**
+> The usage of the `/actual/` namespace is recommended since it includes all actual JavaScript features and does not include unstable early-stage proposals that are available mainly for experiments.

-##### Caveats when using CommonJS API:[⬆](#index)
+> [!WARNING]

-* `modules` path is an internal API, does not inject all required dependencies and can be changed in minor or patch releases.
+> - The `modules` path is an internal API, does not inject all required dependencies and can be changed in minor or patch releases.
 Use it only for a custom build and/or if you know what are you doing.
-* If you use `core-js` with the extension of native objects, recommended load all `core-js` modules at the top of the entry point of your application, otherwise, you can have conflicts.
+> - If you use `core-js` with the extension of native objects, recommended to load all `core-js` modules at the top of the entry point of your application, otherwise, you can have conflicts.
-  * For example, Google Maps use their own `Symbol.iterator`, conflicting with `Array.from`, `URLSearchParams` and/or something else from `core-js`, see [related issues](https://github.com/zloirock/core-js/search?q=Google+Maps&type=Issues).
+>   - For example, Google Maps use their own `Symbol.iterator`, conflicting with `Array.from`, `URLSearchParams` and / or something else from `core-js`, see [related issues](https://github.com/zloirock/core-js/search?q=Google+Maps&type=Issues).
-  * Such conflicts also resolvable by discovering and manual adding each conflicting entry from `core-js`.
+>   - Such conflicts are also resolvable by discovering and manually adding each conflicting entry from `core-js`.
-* `core-js` is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up `core-js` instead of usage loader for each file, otherwise, you will have hundreds of requests.
+> - `core-js` is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up `core-js` instead of a usage loader for each file, otherwise, you will have hundreds of requests.

 #### CommonJS and prototype methods without global namespace pollution[⬆](#index)
 In the `pure` version, we can't pollute prototypes of native constructors.
 Because of that, prototype methods transformed into static methods like in examples above.
 But with transpilers, we can use one more trick - [bind operator and virtual methods](https://github.com/tc39/proposal-bind-operator).
 Special for that, available `/virtual/` entry points.
 Example: